econchick/new-coder/website/_containers/begin/2013-10-30-setup-your-machine.md

 ## Linux

 ### Python
 Linux come with Python pre-installed.
-To check, open up the Terminal application, then type `python`:
+To double-check, open up the Terminal application, then type `python`:

 ```bash
 $ python